 Orange Zones allow for scientific research in areas undisturbed by extractive activities.
-One type of Orange Zone is shown on the maps as green with an orange outline.
-While public access is allowed, a permit or accreditation is required to conduct research in this type of Orange Zone.
-The second type of Orange Zone, shown as solid orange on the maps, is a Restricted Access Area and public access is not allowed.
+The Orange Zone, shown as solid orange on the maps, is a Restricted Access Area and public access is not allowed.
 There are presently two of these Orange Zones, one adjacent to the Australian Institute of Marine Science near Townsville (Map 7) and the other at One Tree Island Research Station in the Capricorn Bunker Group (Map 18).